August Belmont: Personal life

-Society life

-Belmont threw lavish balls and dinner parties, receiving mixed reviews from New York's high society.
+His home, By-the-Sea in Newport, Rhode Island, was demolished in 1946.

+Sportsman

 He was an avid sportsman, and the famed Belmont Stakes thoroughbred horse race is named in his honor.
 It debuted at Jerome Park Racetrack, owned by Belmont's friend, Leonard Jerome (the maternal grandfather of Winston Churchill).
 The Belmont Stakes is part of thoroughbred horse racing's Triple Crown and takes place at Belmont Park racetrack, just outside New York City.
 Belmont was heavily involved in Thoroughbred horse racing.
 He served as the president of the National Jockey Club from 1866 to 1887 and owned the Nursery Stud (a horse-breeding farm near Babylon, New York, on Long Island), which in 1885 was replaced by a stud farm of the same name near Lexington, Kentucky.

 Legacy

+The Liberty ship SS August Belmont and Belmont Playground in Brooklyn, New York were named in his honor.

-Belmont, New Hampshire, is named in his honor, an honor he never acknowledged.
-His home, By-the-Sea in Newport, Rhode Island, was demolished in 1946.
+Belmont, New Hampshire, is named in his honor, one he never acknowledged.

 In 1910, sculptor John Quincy Adams Ward completed a bronze statue of a seated Belmont.
 The statue was originally installed in front of a small chapel adjacent to the Belmont burial plot in the Island Cemetery.
 It was later moved to a park between Washington Square and Touro Street in Newport.
 It was replaced by a marker dedicating the park as Eisenhower Park in 1960, to honor President Dwight D. Eisenhower.
 The statue was loaned by the city of Newport to the Metropolitan Museum of Art in New York in 1985.
 It was eventually installed, about 1995, in front of the headquarters building for the Preservation Society of Newport County at the corner of Bellevue and Narragansett Avenues in Newport.